 Car Accidents in Company Vehicles: Related Resources

-If you've been in a car accident in your company car, you may need legal assistance.
-If you've been hit by a driver of a company car and want to be fully compensated for the damages, you may have to sue both the employer and employee.
-There are many factors to consider, but the best way to handle the situation is to discuss your situation with an experienced car accident attorney today.
+If you've been in a car accident in your company car, get legal advice from a personal injury attorney.
+If you've been hit by a driver of a company car and want to be fully compensated by the responsible party for a personal injury claim, you may have to sue both the employer and the employee.
+The best way to handle the situation is to discuss your injury case with an experienced car accident attorney today.